CrossRef/pdfextract/readme.md

 references from scholarly articles.
 To do that pdf-extract has to understand regions of text, text flow between columns and header/subheader section separation.
 However the extraction of these more generic features is currently only as good as is required to find scholarly references.
-In the future pdf-extract will better support generic extraction, such as regions and so on.
+In the future it's hoped that pdf-extract will have better support of generic content extraction.
 Disclaimers aside, it is currently possible to get good text region, header, footer and column boundry extraction by only tweaking three values, namely the *char_slop*, *line_slop* and *words_slop* settings.
 These define the maximum permitted space between characters, words and lines when joining characters